18 Essential Metrics to Measure Your Digital Marketing

 Depending on where you are in your marketing journey, digital marketing is either a voodoo-like superstition or a teachable science anyone can master.
 If you’re in the former camp, you’re probably struggling to master your metrics; measuring results is the difference between wishful thinking and actual return on your marketing investment.

-To be sure, there are literally hundreds of numbers, statistics, and analytical combinations you could track to give you insight into your marketing efforts and customer behavior, and not every metric is relevant to your marketing plan.
+To be sure, there are literally hundreds of numbers, statistics, and analytical combinations you could track to give you insight into your marketing efforts and customer behasvior, and not every metric is relevant to your marketing plan.
 That said, there are a few key metrics in three broad categories (traffic, conversions, and revenue) that are universally applicable to judging your digital marketing success.
-Here are 18 important numbers to watch.
+Here are 18 important digital marketing metrics to watch.

 Image via Flickr by BlueFountainMedia